We know from the video that the Government is spending a bomb on the AYUSH Ministry. Now let’s take stock of what that’s worth.

 65 new Ayurveda hospitals in 3 years

-AYUSH is also taking on the health insurance sector.
-As per the report of Insurance Regulatory and Development Authority of India (IRDAI), 15 health insurance companies provided AYUSH products and services under their various schemes.
+It is also taking on the health insurance sector.
+As per the report of the Insurance Regulatory and Development Authority of India (IRDAI), 15 health insurance companies provided AYUSH products and services under their various schemes.

 8 lakh AYUSH practitioners